 Consider the scenario at the beginning of the section in which your team is working to develop a plan for bringing new business to the agency.
-Because the agency has such a strong focus on acquiring new business, you are finding that account managers are attempting to place new customers with insurance carriers even when those customers do not meet the companies' underwriting guidelines.
+Because the agency has such a strong focus on acquiring new business, you are finding that account the agency has such a strong focus on acquiring new business, you are finding that account managers are attempting to place new customers with insurance carriers even when those customers do not meet the companies' underwriting guidelines.

-Explain to your colleagues why it is important to adhere to underwriting guidelines.
+1. Explain to your colleagues why it is important to adhere to underwriting guidelines.
 What are the potential consequences for not abiding by an insurance company's underwriting guidelines?